richardagalvez/jekyll-now/about.md

 That’s about it!
 I try to let these principles guide my actions and hopefully they speak for themselves.

-I also like to get pictures of myself doing handstands in iconic places around the world:
+I also like to get pictures of myself doing handstands around the world:

 <img align="center" hspace="50px" src="https://raw.githubusercontent.com/richardagalvez/richardagalvez.github.io/master/IMG_4510.JPG" style="width: 300px;"/>